What Is the Opioid Epidemic?

 Those experiencing addiction to an opioid should know, first and foremost, that they are not alone.
-There are plenty of people who need help with this issue.
-Getting help requires the person experiencing addiction to admit that they have a problem.
+There are plenty of people who need help with the same issue.
+Getting help requires a person experiencing addiction to admit that they have a problem.
 Thereafter, it is about finding the best road to recovery.

-Getting help can be as easy as calling a hotline in your geographic area that connects you to a medical professional.
+Getting help can be as easy as calling a hotline that connects you to a medical professional in your geographic area.
 You can also drop by a center that provides treatment to request information.

 Types of Treatment